 According to local news, Ryan’s sister Erin has been charged with DUI, vehicular assault, and careless driving.
 Her friend Jake found the accident a stark reminder of the need for safe driving among teens.
 As he explains, “Seat belts save lives.
 That’s why the other two passengers in the car are alive and Ryan isn’t…I’ll never let anyone I care about drink or drive again.
 And wear your seat belt…And don’t drive fast…take care of each other.”

 When the unthinkable happens, it can be hard to move forward.
 Colorado Springs car accident lawyers are there to help you and your family.
-If you or a family member are ever the victim of a car accident, contact us for sensitive support while navigating the complicated legal ramifications of a tragic accident.
+If you or a family member are ever in a car accident, contact us for sensitive support while navigating the complicated legal ramifications of a tragic accident.